mendax1234/Mach-V/docs/uarch/pc-unit.md

 Following the PC adder updates, the `PC_Logic` module itself was simplified.
 The control signals `PCSE` and `ALUFlagsE` are propagated through the pipeline registers to become `PCSM` and `ALUFlagsM`.
 These are then fed into the PC Logic unit in the Mem stage, generating the final branch decision signal, `PCSrcM`.

 !!! info
-    The updated microarchitecture diagram illustrating the move of PC Logic to the Mem stage can be found [here](index.md/#mach-v-version-2).
+    The updated microarchitecture diagram illustrating the move of PC Logic to the Mem stage can be found [in Mach-V Version 2's microarchitecture diagram](./index.md/#microarchitecture-overview).

 !!! warning
     Simply delaying the control signals is insufficient for this architectural change.
-The [Hazard Unit](hazard.md) must also be updated to handle the new branch resolution timing correctly.
+The [Hazard Unit](hazard-unit.md) must also be updated to handle the new branch resolution timing correctly.